 If the board of directors of a company decides to pay previously held cash back to shareholders, then this is an extraordinary dividend.

-Well, this is a type of cash dividends which are taxable.
-In order to avoid future tax increases, companies distribute this dividend before the increase in order to save some investors’ money.
+Well, this is a type of cash dividends that are taxable.
+In order to avoid future tax increases, companies distribute this dividend before the increase in order to save some investors' money.